tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. -> note-ba -> current error model can only -> the whole bit error rate is based on the min/mean snir, as opposed to the per symbol snir -> delete when the neuralnetworkerrormodel is ready

+.. note:: In current error models, bit error rate is based on the minimum or mean of the SNIR, as opposed to per symbol SNIR.

+.. .. note:: Current error models are limited to the bit error rate being based on the minimum or mean of the SNIR, as opposed to per symbol SNIR.

-.. note:: In current error models, bit error rate is based on the minimum or mean of the SNIR, as opposed to per symbol SNIR. **TODO** which is kinda limited
+.. .. note:: In current error models, bit error rate is based on the minimum or mean of the SNIR, as opposed to the more accurate per symbol SNIR.

 ..
 TODO: delete when the neural network error model is ready